Skip to main content

 Who can enter

 Anyone can enter a project based in the Greater Cambridge Shared Planning Service area.
 This includes Cambridge City and South Cambridgeshire.
-Projects should be recently completed (within the last 5 years) to be relevant to the judging criteria.
+Projects should be recently completed (within the last 5 years) for them to be relevant to the judging criteria.

 How to enter